 The current housing crisis/shortage is a complex issue.
 The age and size of existing stock, the cost of construction, materials and land, a lack of infrastructure in rural villages, incompatible zoning regulations and expensive regulatory processes inhibit the ability to create needed housing.
 Modest starter homes are unaffordable for young families or seniors wanting to downsize and age in place.
-A lack of workforce housing, homes affordable for people in occupations essential to the local economy, force employees to travel long distances or relocate.
+A lack of workforce housing can result in long and expensive commutes when employees can't afford to live near their place of work.
 Despite an active network of housing support organizations and funding opportunities, many households in the region still do not have access to the housing they need, in many cases because it doesn't exist.
 In turn, the lack of appropriate and affordable housing in the region affects the region's communities in the following ways: